aptech/docs/docs/plotsetyticinterval.rst

 Purpose
 ----------------
-Controls the interval between Y-axis tick labels and also allows the user to specify the first tick to be labeled.
+Controls the interval between y-axis tick labels and also allows the user to specify the first tick to be labeled.

 Format
 ----------------